eraybasar/pesdk-docs/_guides/android/v5/introduction/getting_started.md

 `CameraPreviewBuilder` and start the `CameraPreviewActivity` with `startActivityForResult(activity, custom_id)`:

 > __Please make sure you delegate the `onRequestPermissionsResult` to `PermissionRequest.onRequestPermissionsResult` as demonstrated in the following example.
-This ensures correct behaviour on Android 6.0 and above.__
+This ensures correct behavior on Android 6.0 and above.__

 ```java
 public class MainActivity extends Activity implements PermissionRequest.Response {